University of Delaware

 The University of Delaware

-INTRODUCTION/POSITION: The Department of Chemistry and Biochemistry (https://www.chem.udel.edu/), in the College of Arts and Sciences, seeks a tenure-track assistant faculty in Analytical Chemistry and/or Data Science, broadly defined.
-This Tenure-Track Assistant Professor position will expand the research and educational missions of the Department of Chemistry & Biochemistry in new areas of analytical chemistry and/or data science.
-A faculty member in this position will benefit from an exceptional legacy of chemistry and biochemistry at the University of Delaware; an increasingly multidisciplinary department offering broad opportunities for collaborations across chemistry and biochemistry, including deep expertise in measurement science; and a community committed to increasing diversity and equity in our scientific community.
+INTRODUCTION/POSITION: The Department of Chemistry and Biochemistry (https://www.chem.udel.edu/), in the College of Arts and Sciences, seeks a tenure-track faculty in Inorganic Chemistry, broadly defined.
+This Tenure-Track Open Rank Professor position will expand the research and educational missions of the Department of Chemistry and Biochemistry in new areas of inorganic chemistry.
+A faculty member in this position will benefit from an exceptional legacy of chemistry and biochemistry at the University of Delaware; an increasingly multidisciplinary department offering broad opportunities for collaborations across chemistry and biochemistry; and a community committed to increasing diversity and equity in our scientific community.
 We encourage applicants who will diversify our faculty as well as the expertise of our department.
-Across the University, state-of-the facilities, including the Data Science Institute, will enable this faculty member's research.
+Across the University, state-of-the facilities will enable this faculty member’s research.

-QUALIFICATIONS AND RESPONSIBILITIES: We are seeking an exceptional candidate in Analytical Chemistry and/or Data Science, broadly defined.
+QUALIFICATIONS AND RESPONSIBILITIES: We are seeking an exceptional candidate in Inorganic Chemistry, broadly defined.
 The successful candidate will have a Ph.D. in chemistry or a related field, a distinguished record of scholarship and research accomplishment, the potential for excellence in teaching chemistry related courses at both the undergraduate and graduate levels to an increasingly diverse student body.
-We encourage applications from highly creative individuals that seek to establish an externally funded, vibrant research program that features: (1) developing novel methods for the generation, analysis, interpretation, and visualization of chemical data and/or of complex chemical systems; or (2) using data science methods in complement to other approaches in solving challenges in the chemical and biochemical research space.
-Applicants with diverse research interests will be considered, including those individuals pursuing research that include aspects of analytical, statistical, machine learning, or computational approaches.
+We encourage applications from highly creative individuals who seek to establish or sustain an externally funded, vibrant research program in areas including energy sustainability, environmental sustainability, advanced materials design/characterization, data science, AI and machine learning, and/or the chemistry of life.
+Applicants with diverse research interests will be considered, including those individuals pursuing both experimental and/or computational approaches.
 Responsibilities will include establishing an externally funded, vibrant research program.
+Candidates at every rank will be considered.
 In addition, the successful candidate will engage in creative and high-quality teaching and mentorship within an increasingly diverse student population at both the graduate and undergraduate levels, and be dedicated to incorporating diversity, equity, and inclusion principles and initiatives in their work.
 Our Department and University strongly encourage applications from diverse groups and backgrounds including women, racial and ethnic minorities, persons with disabilities, LGBTQ+ people, and all other groups underrepresented in the chemical sciences; we seek to enhance both the breadth of research in our department and the diversity of our faculty.
 The ideal colleague will strengthen and share our mission of maintaining a diverse, equitable, and inclusive environment.

 The University of Delaware (www.udel.edu) is one of the nation’s oldest institutions of higher education, combining tradition and innovation.
 The university recognizes and values the importance of diversity and inclusion in enriching the experience of its employees and in supporting its academic mission.
 We are committed to attracting and retaining employees with varying identities and backgrounds, and we strongly encourage applications from educators from under-represented groups.
 UD provides equal access to and opportunity in its programs, facilities, and employment without regard to race, color, creed, religion, national origin, gender, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.